CC-Hive/Main/CONTRIBUTING.md

 * Do lots of small commits over one big one, it's easier for others to contribute with you and easier to revert parts
 * Pull requests: if it's all related then it can all go together, just make sure it's not all one big commit (see above) I can revert parts I don't like later.
 As to deciding what's related, use your best judgment.
 * Don't edit files which your team is not responsible for, If you are not sure then check [here](https://github.com/orgs/CC-Hive/teams) the team description will help you. if you are still confused then just ask, either on the forums or make an issue.
 * This project is under the [MIT License]().
-Any code contributions you make must be made under a compatable license.
+Any code contributions you make must be made under a compatible license.

 ### Documentation Generation